 Media and communications have never played a more important role in society.
 You can gain a profound understanding of how it drives the global economy, shapes individual identities and defines contemporary social life – knowledge which is highly valued by employers in the media industry, social media, entertainment and other fields.

-By studying Media and Communications with us you will be studying Media through a Sociological lens means you will understand the subject from a broad perspective looking at data, policy and cultural influence.
+By studying Media and Communications with us you will be studying Media through a sociological lens, understanding the subject from a broad perspective looking at data, policy and cultural influence.

 You can also benefit from our location, based in the heart of London – home to some of the world's leading media organisations.